-While this can vary by each swimmer, here are 7 things I think every swimmer should have.
+While this can vary by each swimmer, here are 7 things we think every swimmer should have.

 Things Every Swimmer Should Have

 Never underestimate the power of a good pair of goggles.
 Every swimmer wishes for goggles that never fog, leak, or fall off at the start.
 If you find a pair that meets all those criteria, you better stock up!

 A good pair of goggles will help make workouts, practices, and meets more tolerable.
 Not just in terms of comfort for longer races, but also visually.

 You never realize how badly your goggles fog until you break in a new pair.
 And you never realize how much time you spend cleaning your goggles until you don’t to do so anymore!

 Related article: 7 Reasons to Wear Goggles When you Swim

 Having clearer goggles can make the difference in a race.
 Giving you the ability to see across the pool instead of just the lane over.